6 Steps of the UX Design Process

-While user interface implies the way a user interacts with a software product, user experience focuses on the overall experience from using it.
+While user interface implies the way a user interacts with a software product or service, user experience focuses on the overall experience from using it.
 Thus, it is important to have a well-structured UX design process in order to ensure the end product meets the customers’ expectations and business goals.

 The first step towards creating a perfect UX is collecting the data in order to understand what exactly the client wants.
 The data collection includes:

 - Study of brand identity: this is important for understanding the nature of the brand and the message that needs to be communicated to the users,